robert-crandall/death/README.md

 ![image](https://user-images.githubusercontent.com/86014438/167260785-f57881cd-fb7c-415b-94d5-723b5d6953d6.png)

 - Passwords are stored in 1Password.
-My wife can access many shared passwords in this account.
-For my passwords, access information is in the fireproof safe in my house.
+Access information is in the fireproof safe in my house.
+- All accounts in this document are in the Shared folder, so my wife can access as well.
 - 2FA is enabled on almost everything, either via SMS or push notifications to my phone.
 Hopefully you can unlock my phone.

 ## Home Documents